 Electronic smoking devices have become very popular in the past years, all thanks to sleek designs, influential youth, flavored products, and tactical marketing.
-Electronic pipes are part of the rise in electronic smoking, also called vaping, trend.
-Although not a lot of people rush to get a pipe, they are still a member of this changing industry and are not pardoned from the issues that accompany them.
+Electronic pipes are part of the trend of electronic smoking, also called vaping.
+Although not many people rush to get a pipe, they are still members of this changing industry and are not pardoned from the issues accompanying them.

 For a while, vape devices like electronic pipes were marketed as healthier alternatives to smoking traditional cigarettes or cigars.
-However, we now know that the vape industry was not 100% honest with the people who were buying their products.
-Vape devices are still highly unresearched because they are so new.
-Scientists do not know what the long-term effects of vaping will have on the human body.
+However, we now know that the vape industry was not 100% honest with the people buying their products.
+Vape devices are still highly under-researched because they are so new.
+And while some of the side effects of vaping are well-known, scientists do not know the long-term effects of vaping on the human body.

-Regardless of the kind of electronic pipe, damage to your body can occur when you use one.
-Addictions are also extremely common because of the nicotine in vape juice, and users end up needing their electronic pipe or vape device more and more, which causes more damage to the body.
+Regardless of the electronic pipe, damage to your body can occur when you use one.
+Addictions are also extremely common because of the nicotine in vape juice, and users need their electronic pipe or vape device more and more, which causes more damage to the body.

 They are popular because of their traditional style and modern functionality.
-People often prefer vape devices because they do not have the same smell and social stigma that cigarettes have.
-Plus, the vape industry has cleverly created flavored vape juices so that people want to try the flavors, especially young adults and teenagers experimenting with substances.
+In addition, people often prefer vape devices because they do not have the same smell and social stigma as cigarettes.
+The vape industry has cleverly created flavored vape juices to entice people to try the flavors, especially young adults and teenagers experimenting with substances.

-Electronic pipes, as stated earlier, can be reusable or disposable, but it is more common for an electronic pipe to be reusable because the pipe itself is large than other disposable vape devices.
+Electronic pipes, as stated earlier, can be reusable or disposable.
+Still, it is more common for an electronic pipe to be reusable because the pipe itself is large than other disposable vape devices.
 For this reason, the electronic pipes are often a bit more expensive and often higher quality than the other vape options.

 The vape juice for electronic pipes is usually in cartridges that get screwed into the pipe as the mouthpiece.
-Vape juice is made primarily of glycerin and propylene glycol, additives, flavoring, and nicotine, which is the psychoactive component that gives users the “nicotine buzz” that they are craving and getting addicted to.
+Vape juice is made primarily of glycerin, propylene glycol, additives, flavoring, and nicotine, which is the psychoactive component that gives users the “nicotine buzz” they are craving and getting addicted to.

-The side effects of using electronic pipes are not gentle and they are not easily fixed or reversed.
-Any e-cigarette or vape device can cause serious damage to your body, especially to your lungs.
+The side effects of using electronic pipes are not gentle, and they are not easily fixed or reversed.
+In addition, any e-cigarette or vape device can cause serious damage to your body, especially your lungs.

-Here are some of the most common side effects of electronic pipes:
+Some of the most common side effects of electronic pipes include: